AVEVA/OMF-Docs/documentation_v12/Types/Enum_Type.md

 If quality is not explicitly set then it is assumed to be \'good\'.
 Flags can combine multiple states with different quality mappings set:
  - When at least one flag with bad quality is set the value is considered bad.
  - When at least one flag with questionable quality is set the value is considered questionable.
- - Combination of Bad and Questionable flags is not allowed.
-When bad and questionable bits are combined the value is considered bad and questionable bit will not be set.
+ - Bad and questionable bits can be combined but bad does take precedence.

  ```json
 	{